intelops/kubviz/README.md

 <br>

 - Using KubViz you can also monitors changes in your container registry, providing visibility into image updates.
-By tracking these changes, KubViz helps you proactively manage container.
+By tracking these changes, KubViz helps you proactively manage container registries.

 <br>